caoyunkang/caoyunkang.github.io/_pages/about.md

 [comment]: <> (We are working on **Robotized Intelligent Manufacturing** to explore fast and accurate quality inspection for large-scale multi-view objects.)

-**I plan to pursue a visitor position in the next year (2023) supported by funding from CSC (China Scholarship Council).
+**I plan to pursue a visiting doctoral student position in the next year (2023) supported by funding from CSC (China Scholarship Council).
 Please feel free to contact me if you are interested in my research.**

 # 🔥 News